-You'll start with a base rate and will be charged in 1,000-kilometre increments that are reloaded automatically.
+You'll start with a base rate plus 1,000 kilometres and will be charged in 1,000-kilometre increments that are reloaded automatically.
 When you begin approaching the end of the increment, you'll receive a notification, so you can easily monitor your charges.